GenericMappingTools/pygmt/doc/install.rst

             conda activate pygmt

-From now on, all commands will take place inside the conda virtual environment called ``pygmt`` and won't affect your default ``base`` installation.
+From now on, all commands will take place inside the virtual environment called ``pygmt`` and won't affect your default ``base`` installation.

 Installing PyGMT
 ----------------

-Now that you have GMT installed and your conda virtual environment activated, you can install PyGMT using any of the following methods:
+Now that you have GMT installed and your virtual environment activated, you can install PyGMT using any of the following methods:

 Using mamba/conda (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~